JimSeker/saveData/README.md

 <b>sqliteDemo3</b> uses the content provider from sqlitedemo and recyclerview.
 Uses a custom cursoradapter for it and a loader as well.

-<b>lvCursorDemo</b> show varying listview to show how to use cursoradapters with listview and explistview.
+<b>lvCursorDemo</b> show how to use cursoradapters with listview and explistview.

 These are example code for University of Wyoming, Cosc 4730 Mobile Programming course.
 All examples are for Android.